-Meghan Markle & Prince Harry Moving To Windsor Estate Is A Nod To Their Wedding Day
+Meghan Markle & Prince Harry’s New Home Has This Special Connection To Their Wedding Day

 Now that they have a baby on the way, Meghan Markle and Prince Harry are reportedly ready to fly the nest to a new home for their expanding family.
 On Nov.
 23, The Sun confirmed earlier speculation that the couple plans to pack up their current residence at Kensington Palace and head to a new home with special ties to their walk down the aisle.
 Meghan Markle and Prince Harry moving to Windsor Estate has a very touching connection to their wedding day, and they could be all moved in as early as 2019, per the reports.
 Elite Daily reached out to Kensington Palace for further comment about the report, but did not hear back by the time of publication.